future-devs/Bot/README.md

-# Bot
+# BroGrammersBot
-test bot for discord server
+A chat bot for the brogrammers discord channel that introduces new users and notify the events to all users.